greggman/vertexshaderart/README.md

     depending on what code you're working on.
 It checks if it's running on `'localhost'` to enable this feature.
 You can override this by adding `?pauseOnBlur=false` to the URL.

+    **Note:** You will not be able to use soundcloud tracks in the standalone editor.
+    They changed their API (2021/7) so that a server is required.

 2. A Meteor based website